Hepatitis B

 Researchers are studying many aspects of hepatitis B, such as

-• prevention of reactivated or worsening hepatitis B in people receiving cancer treatment
+- preventing reactivated or worsening hepatitis B in people receiving cancer treatments or other treatments that suppress the immune system

 Find out if clinical studies are right for you.